John-Michael Wright set a season-best in points against KU. How is the transfer guard adjusting to his new role with the Cowboys?

 STILLWATER – Several weeks ago, Oklahoma State coach Mike Boynton talked about guard John-Michael Wright becoming a facilitator.

-Heading into conference play, Wright, a transfer from High Point University in North Carolina, would help set the offense and allow guards Bryce Thompson and Avery Anderson to play roles more fitting to them — scoring and finishing — Boynton said.
+Heading into conference play, Wright, a transfer from High Point, would help set the offense and allow guards Bryce Thompson and Avery Anderson to play roles more fitting to them – scoring and finishing – Boynton said.

 But against Kansas on Saturday, where Wright led the Cowboys in assists with three, he also made an impact shooting.